getfexr/website/learn/p2p-subscriptions/index.md

 keywords: [Fexr, Subscription, Tokenized Asset, On-Chain Reviews, SEO]
 ---

 Are you a creator or freelancer looking for a way to monetize your content and grow your audience?
 Fexr's subscription listing platform may be just what you need.
-With Fexr, you can create and manage subscription plans for your content, accept payments in various tokenized assetcurrencies, and receive on-chain reviews from your subscribers.
+With Fexr, you can create and manage subscription plans for your content, accept payments in various tokenized assets, and receive on-chain reviews from your subscribers.
 Plus, Fexr's platform offers great SEO, which can help you reach more potential subscribers.

 :::info
 Dear Fexr users,